 The past five years have been a high-water mark for legislation and funding to address the divide in access to early care and education, healthcare, and social services in California.
 Both California and Alameda County are making significant investments in children and families.
-At the state level, California is implementing an unprecedented set of initiatives to redesign its social safety net, including Universal Pre-Kindergarten (UPK), California Advancing and Innovating Medi-Cal (CalAIM), and the Children and Youth Behavioral Health Initiative (CYBHI).
+At the state level, California is implementing an unprecedented set of initiatives to redesign its social safety net, including Universal Pre-Kindergarten (UPK), California Advancing and Innovating Medi-Cal (CalAIM), and the Children and Youth Behavioral Health Initiative (CYBHI), though their implementation may be delayed or scaled back due to the State's budget deficit.